Treasure Global Inc Announces - GuruFocus.com

 NEW YORK, Aug.
-10, 2022 (GLOBE NEWSWIRE) -- Treasure Global Inc ( TGL) (“TGI”, or the “Company”), an innovative e-commerce platform providing seamless payment solutions and rewards programs, today announced the pricing of its upsized initial public offering of 2,000,000 shares of its common stock at a public offering price of $4.00 per share, for aggregate gross proceeds of approximately $8.0 million before deducting underwriting discounts, commissions, and other offering expenses.
-In addition, TGI has granted the underwriters a 45-day option to purchase up to an additional 300,000 shares of common stock at the public offering price per share, less the underwriting discounts and commissions, to cover over-allotments, if any.
+15, 2022 (GLOBE NEWSWIRE) -- Treasure Global Inc ( TGL) (“TGI”, or the “Company”), an innovative e-commerce platform providing seamless payment solutions and rewards programs, today announced the closing of its previously announced upsized initial public offering of 2,300,000 shares of its common stock, which included the full exercise of the underwriter’s over-allotment option, at a public offering price of $4.00 per share, for aggregate gross proceeds of approximately $9.2 million before deducting underwriting discounts, commissions, and other offering expenses.

-The shares are expected to begin trading on the Nasdaq Capital Market on August 11, 2022, under the ticker symbol “TGL” and the offering is expected to close on or about August 15, 2022, subject to satisfaction of customary closing conditions.
+The Company’s common stock began trading on the Nasdaq Capital Market on August 11, 2022, under the symbol “TGL”.

 The Company intends to use the net proceeds from the offering primarily to increase its capitalization and financial flexibility, in addition to working capital and general corporate purposes.

-EF Hutton, division of Benchmark Investments, LLC (“EF Hutton”), is acting as sole book-running manager for the offering.
+EF Hutton, division of Benchmark Investments, LLC (“EF Hutton”), acted as sole book-running manager for the offering.

 This press release shall not constitute an offer to sell or the solicitation of an offer to buy any of the securities described herein, nor shall there be any sale of these securities in any state or jurisdiction in which such offer, solicitation or sale would be unlawful prior to registration or qualification under the securities laws of any such state or jurisdiction.